Andros Townsend: Crystal Palace

 On 1 July 2016, Townsend joined Premier League club Crystal Palace on a five-year contract from Newcastle following their relegation to the Championship.
 Palace triggered his £13 million release clause just six months after he joined from Tottenham.
 He was originally assigned the number 17 shirt for his first season with Palace.
 However, after Yannick Bolasie left for Everton, Townsend was reassigned the vacant number 10 shirt previously worn by Bolasie.
 On 13 August 2016, Townsend made his debut in a 1–0 defeat against West Bromwich Albion in the Premier League.
 He scored his first goal for the club in a 4–1 victory over Stoke City in the league on 18 September.

 On 22 December 2018, Townsend scored a 30-yard volley in a 3–2 league win against Manchester City.
 His strike was later voted as Premier League Goal of the Month for December and Premier League Goal of the Season, as well as making the shortlist for the 2019 FIFA Puskás Award.

+In June 2021, Townsend was announced to be one of the players released by Crystal Palace at the end of the 2020–21 season, ending his five-year tenure with the side.

 Everton

-Townsend signed for Everton on 20 July 2021 on a two-year contract upon the expiry of his contract with Crystal Palace.
+On 20 July 2021, Townsend signed for fellow English club Everton on a two-year contract upon the expiry of his contract with Crystal Palace.

 Townsend made his debut on 14 August 2021, assisting Richarlison's goal as Everton came from behind to beat Southampton 3–1 on the opening day of the season.
 On 24 August 2021, Townsend scored the winning goal in an EFL Cup round two fixture against Huddersfield Town.
 On 13 September 2021, Townsend scored his first Premier League goal for Everton, smashing in a long-range effort from 30 yards to put Everton ahead as they went on to beat Burnley 3–1; this goal won him the Premier League Goal of the Month award.

 On 20 March 2022, Townsend was forced off the pitch in the 16th minute of an eventual 4–0 loss against former club Crystal Palace in the quarter-finals of the FA Cup, and was later revealed to have suffered an anterior cruciate ligament injury.
-As a result, he went on to miss the remainder of the 2021–22 season as well as the entirety of the 2022–23 season, after which he departed from Everton, having not played in over 18 months.
+Subsequently, he went on to miss the remainder of the 2021–22 season as well as the entirety of the 2022–23 season, after which he departed Everton at the conclusion of his contract, having not played in over 18 months.